Ak79p/asl_trm/README.md

 ## 🛣️ Pending work

-- Support for ASL-1000 and ASL-2000
+- Further experimentation with TRM-ASL model for improvements.
-- Sentence formation layer
+- Implement a sentence formation layer to convert recognized word sequences into coherent textual output.
-- Development of asl webapp
+- Deploy the user interface (currently internal) as a publicly accessible application.
+- Extend the dataset to include sentence-level ASL videos and improve stop-sign detection for accurate gesture segmentation.
+- Optimize system latency and robustness to support reliable real-time performance.

 ---